kparnell15/Underwater-sound-production-of-free-ranging-Hawaiian-monk-seals/README.md

 While raw acoustic recordings are not publicly archived due to file size (> 20 TB), all processed data used in the analysis are provided.

-All .R files were created in RStudio version 2024.09.0+375
+All .R files were created in R version 4.4.1.

 Packages used in rmsvocaltrends: ggplot2,